-The simplest way to set the status is to use self.fail or self.error directly from test.
-One can also use self.skip but only from the setUp method.
+The simplest way to set the status is to use self.fail, self.error or self.cancel directly from test.

 To remember a warning, one simply writes to self.log.warning logger.
 This won't interrupt the test execution, but it will remember the condition and, if there are no failures, will report the test as WARN.